 First-Degree Robbery.
 California PC Section 212.5(a) defines this crime.
 You violate PC 212.5(a) when:

-- You commit robbery in an inhabited trailer, boat, or house.
+You commit robbery in an inhabited house, trailer, or boat.
 An inhabited structure means another person stays there and they are present, or have left but will return

 Penalties, Sentencing, And Punishment for California PC 211 Robbery